 - Module 14 – Music Production Techniques (10 credits)

 This module deals with the creative and technical aspects of music production, equipping students with the skills to get the most out of musicians, artistes and recording sessions.
 Through the use of reference songs, students will understand the different stages of production, production values and how to achieve certain sounds in the studio.
 This module also explores the relationship between producer and engineer, and how to attain a balanced and successful partnership in the studio.

 - Module 15 – Introduction to Music Business (6 credits)

 This module provides students with an essential overview of the contemporary music industry, and how it is constantly evolving due to recent significant developments, most notably technological advancements and the internet.
 Students will also gain an awareness of how they can achieve success for themselves and their songs as an independent artist, using the range of tools and accessible platforms available today.

 - Module 16 – Professional Development (6 credits)

 This module guides students in their development as reflective and capable individuals in their desired fields by equipping them with essential practical and industry-relevant skill sets.
 Students are also encouraged to take concrete steps to develop themselves professionally through internal and external projects and training workshops.
 Selected students will also be given the opportunity to intern with the School’s industry links.

 - Module 17 – Collaborative Project (15 credits)

 In this module, students will be given individual instruction and guidance as they prepare and progress through their final portfolio of a 3-song production album with students from other disciplines.
-It encourages them to utilize and further develop upon all the skills and techniques that they had picked up earlier in the academic year, and provides them with the opportunity to kick-start their professional careers in the industry.
+It encourages them to utilise and further develop upon all the skills and techniques that they had picked up earlier in the academic year, and provides them with the opportunity to kick-start their professional careers in the music industry.